Loading...

 Now, just click on any of those to add it to your formula.

-I don’t want my client to see this as a question, because I only want to use it to create a Metric for her (another reason you may not want clients to see the computed value is if you’re just keeping this number for yourself.
-You can always run a report on just this field by using the Data Lab’s Single Field reporting function).
+I don't want my client to see this field because I only want to use it to pipe into a Metric (another reason you may not want clients to see the computed value is if you're just keeping this number for yourself), so I leave the 'Visibility' box unchecked.

 Let's build a Metric that pipes in the data from this computed value field.